aiadvocates/pytorchblitz/save-load-use-model/save-load-use-model.md

 # Save, Load and Use the Model

 We have trained the model!
-Now lets take a look at the way we can save, load and use the model we created.
-We have trained the model!
-Now lets take a look at the way we can save, load and use the model we created.
+Now lets take a look at how to save, load and use the model created.

 Full Section Example:
 ```python